adamtait/UITableView-Reorder/README.md

 - (NSInteger) adjustedValueForReorderingOfRowCount: (NSInteger) rowCount forSection: (NSInteger) section;
 ````

+### Gesture Recognizer Properties

+If you want to change the `CFTimeInterval
+UILongPressGestureRecognizer.minimumPressDuration` just set
+`self.tableView.longPressToReorderMinimumPressDuration = 0.5;`.
+Reminder: default is `0.5`.

 ## Acknowledgements

 Maybe I just like re-inventing the wheel since there is other code out there to accomplish reordering.
 I looked at and incorporated parts of all of these other sources: